Rep. De La Cruz to Newsmax: 'Insane' for Biden to Blame Border on GOP

-It's "insane" that President Joe Biden blames Republicans for the more than 10 million immigrants that have entered the United States since he took office, and it's an "insult to Americans and the people of South Texas," Rep. Monica De La Cruz said on Newsmax Saturday, while responding to the president's visit this week to her hometown of Brownsville, Texas.
+It's "insane" that President Joe Biden blames Republicans for the more than 10 million immigrants that have entered the United States since he took office, and it's an "insult to Americans and the people of south Texas," Rep. Monica De La Cruz told Newsmax on "Saturday Agenda," while responding to the president's visit this week to her hometown of Brownsville, Texas.

 "We had a crisis here in the Rio Grande Valley three years ago when we were having 30,000 illegal aliens cross through this border a day," the Texas Republican said.